Timeline of the COVID-19 pandemic in Australia (July–December 2021): October 2021

 On 1 October in NSW, 15 deaths and 864 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths in NSW since the beginning of the pandemic was now 408.

 On 2 October in NSW, 10 deaths and 813 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID cases in NSW since the beginning of the pandemic was now 63,825.

 On 3 October in NSW, 10 deaths and 667 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 428, and there were 64,479 COVID cases in NSW since the beginning of the pandemic.

 On 4 October in NSW, 6 deaths and 623 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 434, and COVID cases in NSW since the beginning of the pandemic reached 65,090.
 City of Lismore LGA went into lockdown until 11 October.
 The stay-at-home order applies to residents and visitors to the City of Lismore LGA since 28 September.

 Also on 4 October, Victoria set a new Australian record of 1,763 new daily cases, breaking the record of 1,599 new cases set in NSW on 10 September.

 On 5 October in NSW, 7 deaths and 608 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 441, and there were 65,687 COVID cases in NSW since the beginning of the pandemic.

-Also on 5 October, 80% of Australias' eligible population (aged 16 and older) had received at least one dose of COVID-19 vaccine.
+Also on 5 October, 80% of Australia's eligible population (aged 16 and older) had received at least one dose of COVID-19 vaccine.
 About 57% were fully vaccinated.

 On 6 October in NSW, 10 deaths and 594 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 451, and there were 66,267 COVID cases in NSW since the beginning of the pandemic.

 On 7 October in NSW, 8 deaths and 587 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 459, and there were 66,835 COVID cases in NSW since the beginning of the pandemic.

 Also on 7 October, the NSW government began easing a number of restrictions, as over 70% double vaccination rate for the eligible population had been reached.
 Multiple social venues had loosened restrictions, along with the return to face-to-face learning for school students with the earliest return date of 18 October.